maragkakislab/samql/README.md

 samql --where "POS > 100" test.bam       # Position (0-based) greater than 100
 samql --where "REVERSE" test.bam         # Negative strand samql --where "FLAG & 16 = 16" test.bam  # Ditto using flag arithmetics

+# More than one files
+samql --where "REVERSE" test1.bam test2.bam # Reads are returned in the order of the files

 # Regex
 samql --where "CIGAR =~ /^15M/" test.bam # Alignment starts with 15 matches